zmike/zmike.github.io/_posts/2021-11-19-the-finale.md

 ## Conclusion
 Source Engine games run great on Linux.
 That's what we all care about at the end of the day, isn't it?

 But also, if more Source Engine games get ported to DXVK, give them a try with Nine.
-Or just test the currently ported ones, Portal 2 and Left 4 Dead 2.
+Or just test the currently ported ones, **Portal 2** and **Left 4 Dead 2**.

 I want data.